 Use these simple conversation starters to introduce graphing to kids!

 RELATED: These math manipulatives are great to keep on hand at home for play!

 Here’s what I used to set up this graphing activity:

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Once my graph was drawn out, I cleared off the socks and wrote my numbers to the left of the graph.
+Place the socks to the left of the graph.

 When doing indoor math games, do not feel like you need to discuss EVERYTHING!